grimbelhax/picup/README.md

 Of course, the Beacon object files (BOFs) are suitable for this and also far better known and supported, but in my case I wanted to run my own shellcode to get better at C and to learn the concept of position independent code.
 Maybe there are even some situations where shellcode is the better choice.

-There are some general advandatges from shellcode to BOFs like the indipendence from C2 (even most C2 have COFF-Loaders integrated) or run it in your own loader C2.

 # Usage

 ## How to compile